4thkira/naikoma/lexicon.md

 - **Notes:** demi-le = "one who lives in this dynamic" (doesn't specify role). demi-ovi = the switch, the flip, when the one who yields takes hold. demi-nai = without the dynamic / the love inside surrender.
 Thematically relevant to the Crypt (vampire-bride dynamics), Cordolia (Kikkou's dutiful masochism, Kylar's obsessive devotion), and any relationship where power is exchanged as intimacy.
 - **Added:** 2026-03-20

+### kutu
+- **Roots:** atomic
+- **Meanings:** to use, to employ, to instrumentalize; making something serve a purpose; the relationship between user and used; utility, function, purpose-serving.
+Polysemous across register — in sacred, deliberate and transactional (a tool respected for what it does, *ku.tuu* drawn with weight); in casual, exploitative (a thing wrung dry, a person made into a means, *kutk* snapped blunt)
+- **Register:** both
+- **Echoes:** TR *kullanmak* (to use — the ku- onset), FI *käyttää* (to use — kä/ku shift, the double stop), Swahili *-tumia* (to use — tu embedded), LA *ūtī/ūsus* (to use/usage — u vowels throughout), JP *使う tsukau* (to use — t-k-u phonemes rearranged), EN *cut* (distant — to sever something from its own being and make it serve yours)
+- **Example:** nai li kutu — "love is use" / "devotion is instrumentalization"
+- **Notes:** kutu-le = user, one who uses. kutu-nai = unused / useless / the love inside being used. kutu-ani = a person being used. kutu-demi = the power dynamic of using and being used.
+Thematically central to Konoko's philosophy where love and use share a body — nai li kutu is the sentence the world turns on.
+- **Added:** 2026-03-20

+### ramu
+- **Roots:** atomic
+- **Meanings:** to protect, to shield, to guard, to stand between; the act of covering something vulnerable; defense, shelter, armor; the relationship between protector and protected.
+Polysemous across register — in sacred, tender and encompassing (a hand placed over a wound, *ra.muu* drawn long); in casual, martial and hard (a wall thrown up, a body interposed, *ramk* snapped shut)
+- **Register:** both
+- **Echoes:** Sanskrit *rakṣ* (to protect/guard — the ra- onset), JP *守る mamoru* (to protect — the -amu vowel pattern), AR *حمى ḥamā* (to protect/guard — the -ama frame), EN *rampart* (defensive wall — ram- directly), LA *arma* (arms/armor — the r-m frame reversed) — the r-m consonant skeleton carries "protection" across Indo-Aryan, Japonic, Semitic, Germanic, and Romance
+- **Example:** mi e si ramu — "I protect you" / "I stand between you and harm"
+- **Notes:** ramu-le = protector/guardian. ramu-nai = unprotected/defenseless/the love inside vulnerability. ramu-kalu = shield (protection-stone). ramu-tena = armor (protection-skin).
+Thematically pervasive — Kikkou, Orange, Travis, Koume, Ava all carry protection as a defining trait.
+- **Added:** 2026-03-21

+### luka
+- **Roots:** atomic
+- **Meanings:** freedom, bondage, the tether itself; the state of being bound or being free; chain, leash, liberation, release; the relationship between the one who holds and the one who is held.
+Polysemous — context and speaker determine which side you're hearing.
+The one who holds the chain says "I bind."
+The one who chooses to stay says "I am free."
+Same word, same act, different position.
+- **Register:** both — in sacred, the tender tethering (*lu.kaa* drawn long, a leash held gently, a hand you choose not to pull away from); in casual, the chain snapped tight (*lukk*, the lock clicking shut)
+- **Echoes:** GR *λύω lýō* (to loosen/free — the lu- onset), LA *ligāre* (to bind/tie — the l- onset carrying binding), FI *lukko* (lock — bondage that opens with a key), Malay/Indonesian *luka* (wound — where the chain cuts the skin), EN *lock/luck* (the lu-k frame), GR *λύκη lykē* (twilight — the boundary state, neither fully one thing nor the other) — the l- consonant carries both binding (ligāre) and freeing (lýō) across classical languages
+- **Example:** mi li luka de si — "I am bound to you" / "I am free because of you" (both readings valid)
+- **Notes:** luka-le = the one in the tether (either end). luka-nai = unbound/unchained/the love inside freedom. luka-demi = the binding power dynamic. luka-viru = obsessive bondage, a chain that tightens.
+Parallels demi: both are relational words where both sides of a dynamic live in one sound.
+Thematically central to the Crypt (binding through blood), Cordolia (Kikkou's dutiful chains, Kylar's obsessive tether), and any relationship where holding and being held blur.
+- **Added:** 2026-03-21

 ---

 ## Compound Words